ImanovFuad/Python/Weather-alerts.md

 Attributes:
   - id: unique alert identifier
+  - triggerId: link back to parent Trigger
   - list of dict ("alert fires"): each one reports a link to a parent's Condition obj and the current values that made the Alert fire
   - last_update: last time when the alert was updated because a condition was met
   - date: "time of the measurement meeting trigger conditions" (???)
   - coordinates: object representing the coordinates where the condition were met

+As one needs to poll for alerts being fired, it would be nice if PyOWM provided utilities to understand eg.
+  - given a timestamp in the past and a named trigger, what alerts have been fired from that timestamp up to now (that would be super-useful for polling)
+  - filter historic alert firing based on monitored meteo variable (eg. temperature, etc.)
+  - filter historic alert firing based on inclusion of its conditions in specific geographic areas
+  - more (TBD)

 ## Trigger